Cost of LivingUpdated May 2026

 What's the most common mistake people make with cost of living in Round Rock?

 Anchoring on rent alone when evaluating affordability.
 Transportation, childcare, and healthcare costs vary just as dramatically between cities but get less attention.
-This applies in any market, but it's especially costly in Round Rock where even small mistakes can erode the savings you'd otherwise enjoy.
+This applies in any market, but it's especially costly in Round Rock where prices are already elevated.

 Is the Texas state average different from Round Rock's?